Plastic versus metal radiators.

 RAY: They're not doing it to save money, Earl.
-It's the
+It's the weight they're interested in saving.

 TOM: Plastic radiators weigh a lot less than their metal